-Key individuals and collectives throughout history have paved the way for future generations to continue to advance Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Ally (LGBTQA) support and inititiatives.
+Key individuals and collectives throughout history have paved the way for future generations to continue to advance Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, and Ally (LGBTQA) support and inititiatives.
 The formal push for an administrative support center at Pace began in 2009 with the creation of the LGBTQA University Wide Task Force.
 The group, starting with only 6 members, now boasts more than 85 student, staff, faculty and alumni members.

 The push for a center can be described as none other than a grassroots movement to change the hearts and minds of all involved.